This is a super in-depth Brilliant Earth review.

-Every online retailer recommended at Learning Jewelry sells conflict free diamonds or lab created diamonds.
+Every online retailer I recommend at Learning Jewelry sells conflict-free diamonds or lab-created diamonds.

-What sets Brilliant Earth engagement rings apart to other conflict-free fine jewelry stores is their commitment to going "Beyond Conflict-Free".
+What sets Brilliant Earth engagement rings apart from other conflict-free fine jewelry stores is their commitment to going "Beyond Conflict-Free".

-This slogan is meant ensure responsible sourcing from all fronts including human rights abuses, environment problems, and other ethical practices.
-Brilliant Earth reviews all history of its diamonds.
+This slogan is meant to guarantee responsible sourcing from all fronts, including human rights abuses, environmental problems, and other ethical practices.
+I appreciate how Brilliant Earth reviews and certifies the history of its diamonds.

-Recycled diamonds are diamonds which have been previously owned, re-cut, and repurposed into new Brilliant Earth engagement rings.
+Recycled diamonds are diamonds that have been previously owned, re-cut, and repurposed into new Brilliant Earth engagement rings.

-They also sell lab grown colorless and lab grown fancy colored diamonds, which are also considered conflict free diamonds.
-Lab grown diamonds aren't necessarily better for the environment like many people think.
+They also sell lab-grown colorless and lab-grown fancy colored diamonds, which are also considered conflict-free diamonds; however, lab-grown diamonds aren't necessarily better for the environment like many people think.